-6.5.2 TERRESTRIAL VERTEBRATES
+8.5.2 TERRESTRIAL VERTEBRATES

-6.5.2.1 BIRDS
+8.5.2.1 BIRDS

-Twelve bird species with habitat requirements linked to aquatic areas were observed either in or upstream of the Project site during the course of the survey.
+Fourteen bird species with habitat requirements linked to aquatic areas were observed either in or upstream of the Project site during the course of the survey.
 The presence of these species at each survey site is presented in Figure 21.
-The pacific black duck (Anas superciliosa) was the most commonly observed species, being seen at five sites, and in larger numbers.
-The masked lapwing (Vanellus miles) was also observed at three sites.
-AQ28 (located up stream of MLA 70425) had the richest bird species richness, as can be seen in Figure 22 below.
-AQ28 was the palustrine lagoon site, which had abundant in stream vegetation, roosting sites, and a stable water level.
-This site was considered quite good aquatic species habitat, barring the high level of cattle disturbance on the banks.
+The Pacific Black Duck (Anas superciliosa) was the most commonly observed species, being seen at five sites, and in large numbers.
+The Masked Lapwing (Vanellus miles) was also observed at three sites.
+AQ28 (located up stream of MLA 70425) had the highest diversity of bird species linked to aquatic habitats, as can be seen in Figure 22 below.
+AQ28 was the palustrine lagoon site, which had abundant in-stream vegetation, roosting sites, and a stable water level.
+This site was considered quite good aquatic species habitat, despite the high level of cattle disturbance on the banks.

-Of the 12 bird species identified within or upstream of the Project site during the survey, nine are listed as either Migratory or Marine under the EPBC Act (as shown in below in Table 10).
+Of the 14 bird species identified within or upstream of the Project site during the survey, ten are listed as either Migratory or Marine under the EPBC Act (as shown in below in Table 12).
+The full list of vertebrate fauna identified within aquatic and riparian habitats of the Project site is provided in Appendix H.